Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

-\begin{definition}[Randomised $R$-near neighbour problem] Given a set of $N$ data points in a $D$-dimensional space, return each $R$-nearest neighbour of the query point $\mathbf{q}$ with probability at least $1 - \delta$, where $\delta > 0$ and $R > 0$. \end{definition}
+\begin{definition}[Randomised $R$-near neighbour problem] Given a set of $N$ data points in a $D$-dimensional space and a query $\mathbf{q}$, if some data point lies within distance $R$ of $\mathbf{q}$, return one such point (or report that none exists) with probability at least $1 - \delta$, where $\delta > 0$ and $R > 0$. \end{definition} \fi

-Subsequent sections introduce Locality-Sensitive Hashing (LSH), a widely studied algorithmic framework that enables efficient solutions to these ANN decision problems, particularly in high-dimensional settings.
+We next introduce Locality-Sensitive Hashing (LSH), a widely studied framework that solves these ANN decision problems efficiently in high dimensions.